enchant97/frameworks_and_languages_module/technical_report.md

 }
 ```

 This is useful for this project as we have a REST API that accepts data from the client in JSON format.
 When serialising this data into a struct we can ensure that it is valid and the given fields also match the schema.
-For the code example the field "Name" is marked as required, so it will produce an error when it is missing.
-Data binding has reduced the amount of code needed for validating the data, as we can simply specify the requirements inside a struct tag.
+For the code example the field "Name" is marked as required, so it will produce a specific error when it is missing.
+Because validation rules are applied using struct tags; the amount of code needed to be written is reduced, as the library implements the rules.

 - [Gin-Gonic Data-Binding](https://gin-gonic.com/docs/examples/bind-query-or-post/)
 - [Validator Lib](https://pkg.go.dev/gopkg.in/validator.v2)